TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 ### Running the Compile Task

-The Archetype plugin's `taq compile` task must be run with arguments.
+The Archetype plugin's `taq compile` task requires at least one argument.
 The basic syntax for the task is `taq compile <contractName>`

 Running the `compile` task with no arguments will result in no Archetype smart contracts being compiled to Michelson files in the `artifacts` folder

 > ### :warning: CAUTION
-> The `compile` task can be implemented by more than one compiler plugin installed on a project (Archetype, LIGO, SmartPy).
-If this is the case, you must use the `--plugin archetype` flag to specify a particular compiler.
+> The `compile` task is implemented by more than one compiler plugin (Archetype, LIGO, SmartPy).
+If more than one of these plugins are installed on a project, you need to use the `--plugin archetype` flag to specify the particular Archetype compiler.
 For example `taq compile --plugin archetype`

 ### Options